sharpie89/laravel-multiform-request/README.md

 ## Advantage

-If you don't like the idea of cluttering your controller with parsing request parameters to extract parameters from a single form request when having 2 or more entities or models, this will solve that problem.
+If you don't like the idea of cluttering your controller to extract parameters from a single form request when having 2 or more entities or models, this may suit you.
 The $request->validated() method only returns the parameters that belong to that MultiFormRequest class and the thrown ValidationException returns a MessageBag that contains all fields.